eclab/grains/akwf/README.md

 You will need to install the Mozzi Library.
 You can do this from the Library Manager in your Arduino IDE.

-NOTE: Probably due to the voltage divider on all of its analog inputs, GRAINS is limited to about a 45 note range.

 ## Unpacking

 You need to unzip the akwf.zip file.
 It's 4MB but unzips to 20MB.